 In addition, the child's social worker should provide the following documents to the IRO:

-- All completed consultation documents (the social worker is responsible for sending these to the child, carers and family members as appropriate and completing them in person with the child);
+- All completed consultation documents (the social worker is responsible for sending these to the carers and family members as appropriate and completing them in person with the child);

 - Health Care Plan;